tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-#### Stick of Tricks

-1/Day

-This wand looks almost like a child’s toy.
-As an at-will quick action, you can create minor, random, harmless cantrip-style effects (sparkles, sounds, strange lights, bubbles, streamers, etc.).
-When you use the daily power, create a helpful effect or trick that is as useful as a utility spell— enough to distract some guards, hold a door shut, open a lock, or a similar open-ended effect that the GM will allow—and you can’t use the at-will power until you regain the daily power.

-**Quirk:** Love of practical jokes.

----

 #### Sturdy

 This ‘wand’ is also a melee weapon like a shortsword or mace.
 The same magic bonus applies to both spell and melee attacks made with the wand (so if it’s a +1 wand, it’s also a +1 weapon).
 It only takes up one slot (pick which one you want to use), and gets full benefit from any oils or runes applied to it (so, if you boost the item up to a +2 wand with magic oil, it also becomes a +2 weapon).